 Failure to provide any of the service requirement information on a timely basis can result in delays in Service Onboarding and Service Delivery by NTT and NTT shall not be liable for any consequences of such delays.

 The Service Level Agreements (SLAs) listed in this section will become active once Onboarding of the Client is considered complete.

-The Availability SLA is determined by the ability of the Client to access the Samurai XDR platform.
-This is measured by the ability of the Client to log into the Samurai XDR app.
+The Availability SLA is determined by the ability of the Client to access the Samurai MDR platform.
+This is measured by the ability of the Client to log into the Samurai MDR application.

 6.2 Validated Security Incident Notification

 NTT will analyze alerts and related available data sources on a 24/7 basis for signs of malicious activity which has bypassed preventative security controls.

 If malicious activity is confirmed, NTT will determine the severity of the threat.
 For Security Incidents with a severity of high or critical NTT will provide an Incident Report within 30 minutes of determining the severity.

 For Security Incidents with a severity of low or medium, NTT will endeavor to provide an Incident Report within 120 minutes of determining the severity.

 If the creation of a security incident report in relation to an incident with a severity of high or critical takes longer than 30 minutes, the Client may claim a Service Level Credit as set out in the table below:

 |Time taken to create a security incident report